beginning of content

 What are the risks of taking sleeping pills?

-One main risk of sleeping pills is that you become dependent on them.
-This means they become less effective over time, you can't sleep well without them.
+One main risk of sleeping pills is that you can become dependent on them.
+This means they become less effective over time.
+You will need to use higher doses to fall asleep and you will find it harder to sleep well without them.
 You may also begin to feel unwell or experience worse insomnia when you try to stop.

-Some types of sleeping pills can cause you to do things while you are asleep.
-This could be eating, talking or even driving.
-This is more likely if you are taking more than one type of sleeping pill or drink alcohol.
+Some types of sleeping pills can cause you sleepwalk or even drive while you are asleep.
+This is more likely if you take other medicines or drink alcohol.

 How do I use sleeping pills safely?

-If your doctor has prescribed sleeping pills, here are some tips on using them safely:
+If your doctor has prescribed sleeping pills, here are some tips on how to use them safely:

 How can I sleep well without taking medicines?